mefellows/parity/README.md

 Parity addresses this shortcomings, simplifying Docker for local development.

 *NOTE*: This project, in particular the file syncing problem, will only be partially superceded by [Docker](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) when it itself is out of beta.
 It will also replace items 1-3, leaving Parity to deal with the opinionated setup problem and improving the workflow for development.
 This is great news for everyone!
+As Parity is completely plugin-based, you can simple omit plugins (e.g. the `sync` plugin) that are superceded by Docker, with no change to your workflow.

 [![wercker status](https://app.wercker.com/status/be9372da6e34efdf671fb7ebdea591ec/s "wercker status")](https://app.wercker.com/project/bykey/be9372da6e34efdf671fb7ebdea591ec)
 [![Coverage Status](https://coveralls.io/repos/github/mefellows/parity/badge.svg?branch=master)](https://coveralls.io/github/mefellows/parity?branch=master)